cloudinary/cld-migrate-assets-in-bulk/readme/plugins.md

 The mechanism is intentionally simple: every plugin is just a JavaScript module that exports a `plugin` object implementing two well-defined asynchronous hooks.

----
+Use the [cld-structured-metadata-mapper](../__plugins/cld-structured-metadata-mapper.js) implementation as a reference / starter.

 ## Concept
 1. **Discovery & loading**
-   At startup the main loop resolves the folder `__plugins/` and asks the *Plugin Manager* (`lib/plugins/plugin-manager.js`) to load everything that:
+   At startup the application resolves the folder `__plugins/` and asks the *Plugin Manager* (`lib/plugins/plugin-manager.js`) to load everything that:
    * is a `.js` file **not** ending with `.test.js`
    * exports `plugin.init_Async()` **and** `plugin.process_Async()`

-   Each module is loaded **once** and its `init_Async()` method is awaited.
-Any error aborts the whole startup – so the plugin must fail fast if configuration is not valid.
+   Each module is loaded **once** and its `init_Async()` method is awaited (for example, to make API call to load necessary definitions)

 2. **Runtime execution**
-   For every CSV record the application builds an Upload API payload (see `__input-to-api-payload.js`).
-Inside that module individual plugins are obtained via `pluginManager.getPlugin(name)` and their `process_Async()` method is awaited.
-The method receives **references** to the objects it should enrich – that means a plugin can modify them in-place.
+   Modules are intended to be invoked from the [__input-to-api-payload.js module](../__input-to-api-payload.js)
+   * Initialized plugin instance is obtained via `pluginManager.getPlugin(name)` where `name` is the plugin file name with no extension
+   * The `process_Async()` method of the plugin instance is invoked by you according to the implementation requirements
+      + The method is intended to be used as part of "pipeline" (when multiple plugins are used)
+      + It receives **reference** to Cloudinary upload options object to apply changes according to your logic

 3. **Logging**
-   It is a good practice to have `process_Async()` method of a plugin produce some sort of a "trace record" and persist the record in `plugins_trace` (see `__input-to-api-payload.js`).
-This approach retains plugin's "trace" in the context of the migration record simplifying troubleshooting of an individual operation.
+   It is a good practice to have `process_Async()` method of a plugin produce some sort of a "trace record" and persist the record in `plugins_trace`.
+This approach retains plugin's "trace" as part of a single migration record for each asset simplifying troubleshooting of an individual operation.

----
 ## Implementation
 Below is everything you need to author a new plugin.